1) Can you explain the difference between psychologists, social workers, and clinical counselors?

 At the end of these meetings, the family is invited for an additional session to share evaluation results and offer recommendations for future sessions.
 During this time, we will be answering two main questions: 1) What are the contributing factors and the nature of the problem, 2) What are our recommendations for what should happen next?
 It is at this time that we share information about the diagnosis and suggest treatment goals.

-Dr. Sharon Phillips and associates Helping Families Navigate Life's Obstacles
+Dr. Sharon Phillips, LLC Helping Families Navigate Life's Obstacles